SPF vs. DKIM vs. DMARC | EasyDMARC

-10 Min Read
+11 Min Read

-SPF, DKIM, and DMARC are the three most important email authentication protocols to prove to mail servers and ESPs that senders are authorized to send emails on behalf of a specific domain.
+SPF, DKIM, and DMARC are the three most crucial email authentication protocols to prove to mail servers and ESPs that senders are authorized to send emails on behalf of a specific domain.
 Implementing these protocols is vital to:

 • Prevent hackers from spoofing and sending fraudulent emails using your domain name.

-• Protect your clients, business partners, and organization from cybercriminals.
-Attempting to exploit your domain or domain name.
+• Protect your clients, business partners, and organization from cybercriminals attempting to exploit your domain or domain name.

 • Prove to customers, government authorities, and other third parties that your organization takes email security seriously.